augustindelecluse/composite_structure/README.md

 # csp_composite_structures

-Minizinc models and instances to solve a composite structure design problem.
+Minizinc models, instances and checker to solve a composite structure design problem.

 - The minizinc models are located in the `models` directory.
 Differences between each model are explained [at the bottom of this file](#minizinc-models).
 - The minizinc instances are located in the `instances` directory.
 Each subdirectory contains different size of instances.
 - Scripts to easily launch experiments are located in the `experiments` directory.
+- Solution checker is within the `checker` directory.

 ## Launching experiments